jgmalcolm/jgmalcolm.github.io/_drafts/cold-brew-coffee.md

 Here's how I brew my daily coffee to have far less bitter acidity, moderate caffeine levels, and the smoothest rich coffee flavor.

-It all starts yesterday morning.
-That's right: yesterday morning was when I started today's coffee.
+**It all starts yesterday morning.** That's right: yesterday morning was when I started today's coffee.
+When I am pouring my hot coffee for today, I'm also making my coffee for tomorrow.
+It's a 24-hour cycle.

+* Today: Pour fresh grinds and filtered water into French press.
+Place that in refrigerator for tomorrow.
+* Tomorrow: Press the French press and microwave in large Pyrex measuring cup.
+  Meanwhile, rinse and refill French press for next day.

 http://www.marksdailyapple.com/yerba-mate-benefits
 http://www.americastestkitchenfeed.com/do-it-yourself/2011/08/how-to-make-cold-brew-coffee/